aletheon/eleutherios-website/README.md

 In this example, there is only one business managing each forum or request.
 A baker is managing the carpenters request for bread.
 A flour miller is managing the bakers request for flour and an abattoir is managing a butchers request for beef.

-Eleutherios, changes this behavior, by inverting or scaling the forum or request, so that more than one business can manage it.
+Eleutherios, changes this behavior, by inverting or scaling the forum or request, so that more than one business, can manage it.

 ```bash
 Forum (Food for family)